| Thursday 29 January - Day one |

 Professor

-Jean Régis, Neurosurgery, Aix Marseille University, France - Evaluation of Elements’ MRI distortion correction in radiosurgery planning
+Jean Régis, Professor of Neurosurgery, Aix Marseille University, France - Evaluation of Elements’ MRI distortion correction in radiosurgery planning

 Dr Abdul Hussein Mroué, Lead SRS Physicist, GenesisCare - Initial experience of using Cyberknife to deliver prolonged fractionation